shaelebrown/TDApplied/cran-comments.md

 ## Notes

-* This is a second submission for this package (the first was rejected).
+* This is a third submission for this package (the first two were rejected).
 The first submission contained two failed tests, and this has been fixed.
+The second submission had one bad url, which has been fixed.
 * A previous version of this package was submitted under the name "TDAML", however that submission should be ignored.
 * The words "TDApplied" and "scalable", in the DESCRIPTION file are all spelled correctly.
 * There are other domain-specific words and author names in ML_and_Inference.Rmd which were flagged by devtools::check_spelling() but to the author's knowledge they are all spelled correctly (this did not result in a Note, however).